aleesteele/aleesteele.github.io/_projects/2020-08-11-atlas-extractive-industries.md

 ![atlas-2](https://hackmd.io/_uploads/rJKev8LZbl.png)
 ![atlas-3](https://hackmd.io/_uploads/rJ9gwLI-Wl.png)

 It was interesting to see this project emerge along similar timelines as Kate Crawford's <a href="https://katecrawford.net/atlas">'Atlas of AI'</a>, her follow-up from the <a href="https://anatomyof.ai">Anatomy of an AI system</a>.
+Mapping and atlases have increasingly become ways through which we can illustrate the complexity of

 <a href="https://transparency-lab-test.netlify.app">You can explore a demo of the Atlas of Extractive Industries here</a>.